 The ongoing blockade and bombardment have severely restricted access to food, water, and medical supplies.
 Nearly half a million people in Gaza face catastrophic levels of hunger, with three-quarters of the population at “Emergency” or “Catastrophic” food insecurity, the worst two levels on the Integrated Food Security Phase Classification scale.

 Since the aid blockade began in March 2025, at least 57 children have reportedly died from malnutrition, and experts warn that if the situation persists, nearly 71,000 children under five could become acutely malnourished within a year.
-The risk of famine is increasing daily, with food and medicine just minutes away across the border but deliberately withheld.

 Did you know?